Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Situated right in the heart of the Riviera Maya, Playa del Carmen is the perfect jumping-off point for exploring this region.

-A mid-sized city, Playa has everything you could possibly hope to find in a beach destination: stunning white-sand beaches, incredible hotels and resorts, endless shopping and dining options, and a lively nightlife.
+A mid-sized city, Playa has everything you could possibly hope to find in a beach town in Mexico: stunning white-sand beaches, incredible hotels and resorts, endless shopping and dining options, and a lively nightlife.

 Needless to say, there’s plenty to do in Playa del Carmen beyond the resorts.